Thursday, 10 June 2021

 Costume Design by Maggie Fletcher

-Fletcher designed and made this white pantsuit with purple highlights and wide lapels; Katy Manning loathed the suit, saying 'it made me feel like a British Rail waiter'.
+Fletcher designed and made a white pantsuit with purple highlights and wide lapels; Katy Manning loathed the suit, saying 'it made me feel like a British Rail waiter'.
 The suit was made of wool, which meant it shrunk if it got wet - and this was a serial filmed in a lot of wet locations!

 'The Mutants'